 Jacques Cousteau, a French former Naval Officer, was famous for his various explorations of the deep.
 He even had his own special submarine that he helped engineer.
 He called it Denise!

-Do you have any interesting or fun facts about submarines that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about submarines?
+Share them in the comments below!